-- 5. It is totally prohibited to replace tires during the two days of the Marathon Stage.
+- It is totally prohibited to replace tires during the two days of the Marathon Stage.
 In case of non-respect of this rule, a penalty of 6 hours for prohibited assistance will apply. - 6.
 Exchange of tires/wheels between competitors is prohibited. - 7.
 Competitors are authorised to work on their motorcycle/SSV once they entered the Work Park Marathon:

-For the competitors in RallyGP Category, the working time will be defined in the SR. No help between competitors will be allowed.
+For the competitors in RallyGP Category, the working time will be defined in the SR. Assistance between riders is only permitted between riders in this category.

 For the competitors in Rally2, Rally3 and Quad Categories, the working time will be fixed at 60 minutes.
+Assistance between competitors is only permitted between riders in these categories.

-No assistance between competitors is permitted.
-Competitors may only use the tools and material they have carried with them or from another competitor (Chain, filter, etc.).
-Exchange of parts between competitors is not allowed.
+For all categories, competitors may only use the tools and materials they have brought with them or those of another competitor (chain, filter, etc.) in the same category.
+The exchange of parts (except tyres) between competitors of the same category is allowed.